MatteCarra/AccA/README.md

 ### Charging Voltage And Current Limits

-Unfortunately, not all devices/kernels support these features.
+Unfortunately, not all kernels support these features.
 Those that do are rare.
 Most OEMs don't care about that.